manuelmitasch/gitbook-plugin-bibtex-citation/README.md

 {% references %} {% endreferences %}
 ```

 Only used literature is included in the table of references.
-They are ordered by there usage within the text.
+They are ordered by the usage within the text.

 ### Limitations